KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Pregnancy by bibaldo](https://github.com/bibaldo/MMM-Pregnancy)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Pregnancy.js`: Replace it with `MagicMirror²`.

 ## [MMM-profile by kurtern84](https://github.com/kurtern84/MMM-profile)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Profile.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'XMLHttpRequest' in file `MMM-Profile.js`: Replace it with built-in fetch.

 ## [MMM-ProfileControl by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-ProfileControl)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
 2. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-Profilepicture by Snille](https://github.com/Snille/MMM-Profilepicture)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Profilepicture.js`: Replace it with `MagicMirror²`.

 ## [MMM-ProfileSwitcher by tosti007](https://github.com/tosti007/MMM-ProfileSwitcher)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-ProfileSwitcher.js`: Replace it with `MagicMirror²`.

 ## [MMM-PrometheusAlerts by spyder007](https://github.com/spyder007/MMM-PrometheusAlerts)